Blockstack (STX) Trading 11.4% Lower Over Last 7 Days

-Blockstack (CURRENCY:STX) traded 4.9% lower against the US dollar during the 24-hour period ending at 18:00 PM E.T. on June 24th.
-In the last week, Blockstack has traded down 11.4% against the US dollar.
-One Blockstack coin can now be bought for about $0.48 or 0.00001398 BTC on cryptocurrency exchanges.
-Blockstack has a market cap of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last day.
+Blockstack (CURRENCY:STX) traded 4.9% lower against the U.S. dollar during the one day period ending at 15:00 PM E.T. on June 25th.
+Blockstack has a total market capitalization of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last day.
+One Blockstack coin can currently be purchased for about $0.48 or 0.00001398 BTC on major cryptocurrency exchanges.
+In the last seven days, Blockstack has traded 11.4% lower against the U.S. dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.